Best Peruvian Amazon River Cruises

 • While the Amazon can work nicely on the front or back end of the trip, I tend to prefer it on the back end as it’s a more relaxing way to end your Peru vacation, cruising down the Amazon river from the comforts of a luxury boat.

-• Because of that limited flight schedule, most of the year and most days we recommend spending the night in Lima before flying to Iquitos the next day.
-It is possible to connect from Cusco to Lima to Iquitos in the same morning before the cruise, but it can be risky & requires a very early morning.
-It’s best to plan for your time in Lima, dining at some of its world renowned restaurants, between your Machu Picchu & Amazon trip.
+• Because of limited flight schedules most of the year and most days, we recommend spending the night in Lima before flying to Iquitos the next day.
+This way you can enjoy a bit of time in Lima, perhaps dining at one of its world-renowned restaurants, to really round out your amazing Machu Picchu & Amazon trip.

 • Next, take a look here at some of our favorite Machu Picchu itineraries to compliment your Amazon & Machu Picchu vacation.

-Bottom line is all of these Amazon experiences are amazing.
+The bottom line is that all of these Peruvian Amazon River cruises are amazing.
 I hope this helps some out there wrestling with choosing the perfect luxury cruise for their ideal Amazon adventure vacation!

 It is always Knowmad’s goal that our travelers feel prepared for and excited about their adventure to Peru and South America.
 If you have any questions we can help answer, or if you’d like to discuss planning your own adventure to Peru, give one of our Trip Specialists a call today at at 612-315-2894, or fill out the short form below to begin planning your personalized Peru itinerary.